-The difference between the initial price at which a substantial amount of each maturity of the Series 2016 Bonds is sold to the public (the "Offering Price") and the principal amount payable at maturity of such Series 2016 Bonds is given special treatment for Federal income tax purposes.
-To the extent that the Offering Price is higher than the maturity value of a Series 2016 Bond, the difference between the two is known as "bond premium."
+The difference (if any) between the initial price at which a substantial amount of each maturity of the Series 2017 Bonds is sold to the public (the "Offering Price") and the principal amount payable at maturity of such Series 2017 Bonds is given special treatment for Federal income tax purposes.
+If the Offering Price is higher than the maturity value of a Series 2017 Bond, the difference between the two is known as "bond premium."

-Bond premium is amortized over the term of a Series 2016 Bond on the basis of the Series 2016 Bonds yield from the date of purchase to the date of maturity or optional redemption, as appropriate, compounded at the end of each accrual period of one year or less with straight line interpolation between compounding dates, as provided more specifically in the Income Tax Regulations.
-The amount of bond premium accruing during each period is treated as a reduction in the amount of tax-exempt interest earned during such period and is subtracted from the owner's tax basis in the Series 2016 Bond.
-A Series 2016 Bond's adjusted tax basis is used to determine whether, and to what extent, the owner realizes taxable gain or loss upon the disposition of the Series 2016 Bond (whether by reason of sale, acceleration, redemption prior to maturity or payment at maturity of the Series 2016 Bond).
+Bonds yield from the date of purchase to the date of maturity, compounded at the end of each accrual period of one year or less with straight line interpolation between compounding dates, as provided more specifically in the Income Tax Regulations.
+The amount of bond premium accruing during each period is treated as a reduction in the amount of tax-exempt interest earned during such period and is subtracted from the owner's tax basis in the Series 2017 Bond.
+A Series 2017 Bonds' adjusted tax basis is used to determine whether, and to what extent, the owner realizes taxable gain or loss upon the disposition of the Series 2017 Bond (whether by reason of sale, acceleration, redemption prior to maturity or payment at maturity of the Series 2017 Bond).

-Owners who purchase Series 2016 Bonds at a price other than the Offering Price, after the termination of the initial public offering or at a market discount should consult their tax advisors with respect to the tax consequences of their ownership of the Series 2016 Bonds.
-In addition, owners of Series 2016 Bonds should consult their tax advisors with respect to the state and local tax consequences of owning the Series 2016 Bonds; under the applicable provisions of state or local income tax law, bond premium may give rise to taxable income at different times and in different amounts than is the case for Federal income tax purposes.
+Owners who purchase Series 2017 Bonds at a price other than the Offering Price, after the termination of the initial public offering or at a market discount should consult their tax advisors with respect to the tax consequences of their ownership of the Series 2017 Bonds.
+In addition, owners of Series 2017 Bonds should consult their tax advisors with respect to the state and local tax consequences of owning the Series 2017 Bonds; under the applicable provisions of state or local income tax law, bond premium may give rise to taxable income at different times and in different amounts than is the case for Federal income tax purposes.